Green Tomato Chow Chow is a fabulous relish that uses up those green tomatoes that haven't ripened at the end of the season.

 - dash black pepper

-Ladle into 1 quart glass jar using a wide mouth funnel for best results.
-Store in refrigerator or process in a water bath canner.
+- Ladle into 1 quart glass jar and store in refrigerator or process in a water bath canner.